-\textbf{Node Feature Acquisition.} We first adopt a shared EdgeConv~\cite{wang2019dynamic} network to obtain $C^l_{mlp}$ dimensional segment features for each input point cloud segment of the grouping layer individually, which serves as a local feature learning module to extract semantic information.
-The EdgeConv network is depicted as \textquotedblleft Feature Extracor\textquotedblright~in Figure~\ref{seggroup} and \ref{grouping_layer}.
-During the forward-propagation process of the SegGroup network, small segments are gradually merged into large segments, so that the receptive field of the feature extractor in the deeper grouping layer also becomes larger to extract more macroscopic information.
-The input $C^l$ dimensional node features are concatenated with their corresponding newly extracted $C^l_{mlp}$ dimensional segment features to form new node features in $C^l+C^l_{mlp}$ dimensional.
+\textbf{Feature Extractor.} We adopt a shared EdgeConv~\cite{wang2019dynamic} network to obtain $C^l_{mlp}$ dimensional segment features for each input point cloud segment of the grouping layer individually, which serves as a local feature learning module to extract semantic information.
+During the forward-propagation process of the SegGroup network, segments are gradually merged, so that the receptive field of the feature extractor in the deeper grouping layer also becomes larger to extract more macroscopic information.
+The input $C^l$ dimensional node features are concatenated with their corresponding newly extracted $C^l_{mlp}$ dimensional segment features to form new node features in $C^l+C^l_{mlp}$ dimension.

-Then, we update the node features with a graph convolution network (GCN)~\cite{kipf2016semi}, which is depicted as \textquotedblleft Graph Conv\textquotedblright~in Figure~\ref{seggroup} and \ref{grouping_layer}.
-Through the neighbor relationship of nodes in the graph, the goal of GCN is to semantically narrow down the difference between nodes belonging to the same instance and expend the difference between nodes belonging to different instances.
-Given a node feature $\vec{h}_i^l$ and its adjacent neighbor node feature $\vec{h}_j^l$ in the $l$-th grouping layer, the similarity coefficient $e_{ij}^l$ is computed according to the distance between $\vec{h}_i^l$ and $\vec{h}_j^l$:
+\textbf{Graph Convolution.} We update the node features with a graph convolution network (GCN)~\cite{kipf2016semi}.
+Through the neighbor relationship of nodes in the graph, the goal of GCN is to semantically narrow down the difference between nodes belonging to the same instance and extend the difference between nodes belonging to different instances.
+Given a node feature $\vec{h}_i^l$ and its adjacent neighbor node feature $\vec{h}_j^l$ in the $l$-th grouping layer, the similarity coefficient $e_{ij}^l$ is computed according to the distance between $\vec{h}_i^l$ and $\vec{h}_j^l$ as

 where $\lambda$ is a positive parameter to control the slope.
 A small distance indicates similar node features, which leads to a large coefficient.
 If $i=j$, the coefficient $e_{ii}^l=1$.
-To make coefficients easily comparable across different nodes, we normalize them across all choices of $j$:
+To make coefficients easily comparable across different nodes, we normalize them across all choices of $j$ as

 where $\mathcal{N}_i^l$ is the neighborhood of node $i$ in the graph.
 The normalized similarity coefficients are used to compute a linear combination of adjacent segment features.
-After a shared linear transformation parametrized by a weight matrix $\mathbf{W}^l$ and a nonlinearity $\sigma$, the output node feature $\vec{h}_i^{l'}$ is finally computed as:
+After a shared linear transformation parametrized by a weight matrix $\mathbf{W}^l$ and a nonlinearity $\sigma$, the output node feature $\vec{h}_i^{l'}$ is finally computed as

 In grouping layer $l$, the dimension of $\vec{h}_i^l$ is $C^{l}+C^l_{mlp}$, and the dimension of $\vec{h}_i^{l'}$ is $C^{l+1}$.